 5. Cookies and Online Analytics

 We use minimal third-party analytics tools to process the use of our site and products.
 If a person is accessing our site from an IP address outside the US, first- and third-party session cookies are only applied during site visits when a customer clicks to accept them.
 Visitors accessing our site from IP addresses within the US will be presented with the opportunity to opt out of having first- and third-party session cookies applied.
 Session cookies on our site provide for better business analysis and helpful insights for how the site is performing.

-We use in-house methods to understand website referral sources, visits per page, and page to page referrals on our site.
+In addition, we use in-house methods to understand website referral sources, visits per page, and page-to-page referrals on our site.
 Data collected using these methods is aggregated and is not attributed to individual site visitors.

 When a website visitor accepts a session cookie, we place our cookie in the browsing session to gain a better understanding as to how visitors navigate through our site.
 When a user who accepts a session cookie creates an account, we then gain insights around product behavior in association to the referral source of this customer, enabling insights for marketing initiatives that will help grow our business.

-Third-party tools in use outside of our site and satellite interface include Google Analytics and Customer.io.
-Google Analytics is currently in use in our documentation to understand what pages are being used the most.
+Third-party tools are in use in our documentation to understand what pages are being used the most.
 We also use third-party email marketing tools for non-essential emails.
-These have analytics functionality that provide insights as to what interactions look like within our emails.
-We do not sell or share this information with anyone else, including to the companies running the tools we use.
+These have analytics functionality that provide insights as to when emails are opened and what links are accessed.
+We do not sell or share this information with anyone else.
 The types of tracking and analytics tools we and our service providers use for these purposes are: